colldplay/ROS/README.md

 # ROS
-general info about using ROS
+general info for using ROS.
+Check WIKI